 I’m not a fan of the dentist, will I be comfortable throughout my treatment?

 Our philosophical belief at Gold Coast Smiles is that there is no excuse for any patient to not feel at ease during any treatment received at our office.
 It is always disappointing and concerning for us to hear about negative experiences and horror stories that some patients had to unnecessarily go through in the past while receiving dental treatment.
 When you’re in our care, we want dentistry to be the last thing on your mind.

 We have designed our office to help our patients relax by providing amenities that create a warm, inviting atmosphere.
 Unlike your typical cold, sterile dental environment, you will find our modern Glen Cove NY facility filled with rich decor similar to an upscale resort.
-Flat screen TV’s, neck pillows, blankets and Nitrous Oxide analgesia are just a few of the amenities we provide to you during your scheduled treatment appointments.
+A complimentary beverage bar, flat screen TV’s, headphones, neck pillows, blankets and Nitrous Oxide analgesia are just a few of the amenities we provide to you during your scheduled treatment appointments.